 |L2 < X ≤ L3

 Direct tickets from one station to another can be booked if and only if the distance between these station does not exceed L3.
-So sometimes it is necessary to book several tickets to pay for the parts of the whole way between stations.
+So sometimes it is necessary to book several tickets for the parts of the whole way between two required stations.

 For example, on the railway line shown at the figure above there are seven stations.
 The direct ticket from the second station to the sixth one can not be booked.
 There are several ways to pay for the travel between these stations.
 One of them is to book two tickets: one ticket at price C2 to travel between the second and the third stations, and other at price C3 to travel between the third and the sixth stations.
 Note, that though the distance between the second and the sixth stations is equal to 2L2, the whole travel can not be paid by booking two tickets at price C2, because each ticket is valid for only one travel and each travel should start and end only at stations.